jfpaes6453/sakura-cards/README.md

 - JavaScript: The core logic and interactivity of the tarot have been implemented using JavaScript, enabling a smooth and dynamic experience for users.

-- React: The user interface has been built with React, a JavaScript library that facilitates the creation of reusable components and efficient state management.
+- React Js: The user interface has been built with React, a JavaScript library that facilitates the creation of reusable components and efficient state management.

+- TailwindCSS : version 3.3.0

 - Next.js: We have used Next.js to optimize page performance through server-side rendering and static generation.
 This ensures fast loading and an enhanced user experience.

 - Jest: The rapid and efficient building of the application has been achieved with Jest, a tool that facilitates the development of modern web applications.
+Version 9.7.0

-- Cypress: To ensure code quality and reliability, we have implemented tests with Cypress, a powerful end-to-end testing tool.
+- Cypress: To ensure code quality and reliability, we have implemented tests with Cypress, a powerful end-to-end testing tool. version 13.6.3

+- Node Js version 20.0.0 superior

+- Postman

+- VSC

 📘 Execution Instructions: